 binx laboratory partners are certified by the Clinical Laboratory Improvement Amendments (CLIA) as well as accredited by the College of American Pathologists (CAP).
 As required, they also possess certain state laboratory licenses.
 CLIA refers to federal laws and regulations applicable to all U.S. facilities that test human specimens for health assessment or to diagnose, prevent, or treat disease.
 The Centers for Disease Control and Prevention (CDC), in partnership with Centers for Medicare and Medicaid Services and the Food and Drug Administration (FDA), supports the CLIA program and clinical laboratory quality.

 CAP releases its own requirements which may exceed CLIA regulations.
 The Centers for Medicare and Medicaid Services granted the CAP Laboratory Accreditation Program the authority to accredit clinical laboratories.
-Plus, our testing diagnostic platforms are all FDA cleared, so you can rest assured you’re in good – and accurate – hands.
+Plus, the testing platforms our tests are run on are all FDA cleared, so you can rest assured you’re in good – and accurate – hands.
 You will get your results within 3-4 days of sending back your samples.
 Then, if your results are positive, you’ll receive a phone call from a clinician to discuss next steps.

 Dr. Heller explains that many patients prefer it for “the privacy, the convenience, and for some people, also the cost”.
 Getting tested in the conventional way can be a hassle and time consuming.
-For most people it requires making an appointment with a clinician, taking time off work or school, getting to the clinic, checking in, paying a co-payment or in full, seeing the clinician, waiting for the lab to run the test, and then having to wait for the results.
-Not to mention, having conversations with clinicians about your sexual health can be uncomfortable and even re-traumatizing.
+One study found that the average time required for a physician visit was about two hours.
+Of that, only about 20 minutes was spent with the physician and the rest was spent traveling or waiting.
+In addition to the lost time, the average amount of lost wages due to a doctor’s visit was $43.
+That is more that what the actual visit often costs!
+While this investment is well worthwhile for many doctor visits, routine STI screening may not require such time and inconvenience.
 Throughout his practice, Dr. Heller has seen that “if STI testing is not easy and convenient, it’s not going to get done.”
-Luckily, collecting samples at home is both easy and convenient!
+Luckily, collecting samples at home is both fast and convenient.

 In a world of direct-to-consumer products redefining convenience, it is important to ensure healthcare doesn’t fall behind.
 With the busyness of daily life, making time for preventative healthcare can seem hopeless.
 Luckily, at home testing makes it possible. binx empowers patients to access care in a way that fits within their life.
 Take the first step to getting tested from the comfort of your couch by taking this quick quiz.